codio-templates/processing-demo/.guides/content/Data-Validation-bf42.md

 ----------
-Data validation is the process by which you verify that the data is correct before using it.
-Java already has a type system which will flag errors when a boolean value is passed to a method that does not take a boolean.
-Just because a method takes an integer does not mean that all integers are valid for that method.
+Java already has a type system which will flag errors when a boolean value is passed to a method that takes an integer.
+However, just because a method takes an integer does not mean that all integers are valid for that method.
+Data validation is the process of asking if this data is appropriate for its intended use.
 Take a look at the `Person` class.

 ```java
 //add class definitions below this line